 Home / Biography

 There, Carrie learned 18th Century counterpoint, studied opera and chamber music as a Lyric Mezzo-Soprano.
 She graduated in 1999 and then went on to the University of the Arts in Philadelphia, receiving her Bachelor Degree in Music in 2003.
-She continued to live in Philadelphia, working as a background vocalist.
+She continued to live in Philadelphia, performing and working as a background vocalist.
 Carrie began writing songs purely for therapeutic release, and convinced a suburban studio to allow her to record her work tapes.
 This first batch of songs planted the seeds for her journey to Tennessee.

 Carrie’s EP opens with the soaring title track, where her vocals are slightly reminiscent to those of fellow country star Jo Dee Messina…another gorgeous vocal is “Belly of the Beast,” similar to the vocals of Reba McEntire.
 Carrie is indeed on a mission: to deliver the best music possible to her country fans and she succeeds in this goal.
 She sings with a lot of soul and passion..
 It garners 5 out of 5 stars.” – Examiner.com